 About Attorney General Tom Miller

-Attorney General Tom Miller is serving in his ninth four-year term as Attorney General of Iowa.
+Attorney General Tom Miller is serving in his 10th four-year term as Attorney General of Iowa.
+He is the longest currently serving attorney general in the nation.

 He was born in Dubuque on August 11, 1944, the son of the late Elmer and Betty Miller.
 Tom Miller grew up in Dubuque, where his father was the longtime county assessor and an inspiration for Tom's early interest in public service.
 He graduated from Wahlert High School in 1962 and Loras College in 1966, and received his law degree from Harvard Law School in 1969.